-Near Term Residential Waste Management System (Over Next Five Years) Improvements in leachate and landfill gas management.
-New diversion infrastructure Rebrand Brady Road as being a "Resource Management Centre" Develop CRRC as discussed above.
-LYW composting discuss.
-LYW composting discussed above.
-Potential site for new Materials Recovery Facility (MRF) and Centralized Compost "Green Park" for private e industrial and/or commerce "Green Park" for private enterprise which would encourage the development of industrial and/or commercial enterprises to establish diversion efforts on site to focus on recovering value from various waste streams.
-Potential Costs: Capital: noted above Annual Operating: noted above Additional Staff Requirements (including CRRC and LYW facility): • 7.5 FTE for CRRC • 1 FTE for LYW Composting General Timelines: LyW facility in place CRRC in place by 2 Other facilities poter 013 Environmental Benefits: Supports increased diversion for above programs Reduces GHG emissions and saves landfill capacity
+Near Term Residential Waste Management System (Over Next Five Years) Improvements in leachate Improvements in leachate and landfill gas management.
+New diversion infrastructure , Rebrand Brady Road as being a "Resource Management Centre" Develop CRRC as discussed above.
+Potential site for new Mat Facility.
+"Green Park" for private e LYW composting discussed above.
+Potential site for new Materials Recovery Facility (MRF) and Centralized Compost Facility.
+"Green Park" for private enterprise which would encourage the development of industrial and/or commercial enterprises to establish diversion efforts on site to focus on Potential Costs: Capital: noted above Annual Operating: noted above · 1 FTE for LYW Composting 110.1.1.2.101 General Timelines: Environmental Benefits: LYW facility in place by 2012 CRRC in place by 2013 Other facilities potentially by 2016/2017 Supports increased diversion for above programs Reduces GHG emissions and saves landfill capacity